 About this post

 This is part 2 of my article about the ADXL345 accelerometer and my associated library.
 It builds on the first part, in which I discussed the general features and the first seven sketches.
+All sketches run just as well on the ADXL343.

 This part focuses on: